-^{1.} Measured above the plane of the top-of-rails.
-If the required vertical clearance cannot be met, a minimum vertical clearance of 23.00 feet may be used with the approval of the Assistant Bridge Engineer in the Bridge Division.
+1. Measured above the plane of the top-of-rails.
+If the required vertical clearance cannot be met, a minimum vertical clearance of 23.00 feet may be used with the approval of the Assistant Bridge Engineer in Bridge.

 Note: Minimum vertical clearances also apply to roadway shoulders.